valterUo/starter-hugo-academic-template/content/home/talks.md

 # Order that this section appears on the page.
 weight: 50

-title: 'Selected conference presentations'
+title: 'Selected conference presentations and workshops'
-subtitle: 'Check also the videos which are linked to the recent publications.'
+subtitle: 'Check also the videos linked to the recent publications.'

 content:
   # Page type to display.
 E.g. post, event, publication...